Rolls-Royce armoured car: Production history

-Twenty Rolls-Royce armoured cars in service with No. 2 Armoured Car Company RAF in Egypt and Iraq received new chassis from a Fordson truck and became known as Fordson Armoured Cars.
+Twenty Rolls-Royce armoured cars in service with No. 2 Armoured Car Company RAF in Egypt and Iraq received new chassis from a Fordson truck and became known as Fordson armoured cars.
 Photographs show them as equipped with what appear to be turrets fitted with a Boys anti-tank rifle, a machine gun and twin light machine guns for anti-aircraft defence.

 In addition to RNAS and Tank Corps-supplied armoured cars, the RAF had Rolls-Royces built to equip its armoured car companies.
 This was done independently of the War Office.
 They were designated Car, Armoured, Rolls-Royce Type A. Shaped like the 1914 RNAS car, they were fitted with the 1920 turret.

 Combat history

 Six RNAS Rolls-Royce squadrons were formed of 12 vehicles each: one went to France; one to Africa to fight in the German colonies and in April 1915 two went to Gallipoli.
 From August 1915 onwards these were all disbanded and the materiel handed over to the Army which used them in the Light Armoured Motor Batteries of the Machine Gun Corps.
 The armoured cars were poorly suited to the muddy trench filled battlefields of the Western Front, but were able to operate in the Near East, so the squadron from France went to Egypt.

 Lawrence of Arabia used a squadron in his operations against the Turkish forces.
 He called the unit of nine armoured Rolls-Royces "more valuable than rubies" in helping win his Revolt in the Desert.
 This impression would last with him the rest of his life; when asked by a journalist what he thought would be the thing he would most value he said "I should like my own Rolls-Royce car with enough tyres and petrol to last me all my life".

 In the Irish Civil War (1922–1923), 13 Rolls-Royce armoured cars were given to the Irish Free State government by the British government to fight the Irish Republican Army.
-They were a major advantage to the Free State in street fighting and in protecting convoys against guerrilla attacks and played a vital role part in the retaking of Cork and Waterford.
+They were a major advantage to the Free State in street fighting and in protecting convoys against guerrilla attacks and played a vital role in the retaking of Cork and Waterford.
 Despite continued maintenance problems and poor reaction to Irish weather, they continued in service until 1944, being withdrawn once new tyres became unobtainable.
 Twelve of the Irish Army examples were stripped and sold in 1954.

 At the outbreak of the Second World War, 76 vehicles were in service.
 They were used in operations in the Western Desert, in Iraq, and in Syria.
 By the end of 1941, they were withdrawn from frontline service as modern designs became available.
 Some Indian Pattern cars saw use in the Indian subcontinent and Burma.